CircuitChaos/ofdmtvrx/README.md

 ## How to build on MS Windows

 Here's a step-by-step guide I tested on Windows 7.
-Note that on Windows this program, at least for now, is console-only – decodes images, saves them, but doesn't show any windows.
 You have to be familiar with Windows command prompt (cmd) to build and use it.

 First you need to download some tools: